MK316/Collaboration26/final-project/README.md

-# 📕 Final Project: Customized App-Based English Lesson Design
+# 📕 Final Project: Designing Adaptive English Lessons with Customized Apps

 ## Project Goal

-Design a 50-minute English lesson for your own teaching context using a customized Streamlit web app.
+Design a 50-minute English lesson for your own teaching context by creating a customized web application using Streamlit.

-Your project should show how digital literacy and applied linguistics can support English teaching and learning in a practical classroom setting.
+The purpose of this project is to explore how English teachers can move beyond using ready-made tools and instead design adaptive digital learning experiences that respond to learners’ needs, classroom goals, and local teaching contexts.

+Your project should demonstrate:

+- learner-centered lesson design
+- meaningful use of digital tools
+- adaptation to your teaching environment
+- pedagogically grounded app creation
+- reflective teacher agency

+---

-## Required Components
+## Required Project Components

+You will complete and share the following:

+1. GitHub repository
+2. README.md project description
+3. Streamlit app deployment link
+4. 50-minute lesson plan
+5. In-class presentation
+6. Peer feedback
+7. Final reflection essay or research squib

+---

-### 1. GitHub Repository
+## 1. GitHub Repository

 Create a GitHub repository for your final project.

 Your repository should include:

+- README.md
-- `README.md`
+- app.py
-- app code file, such as `app.py`
-- `requirements.txt`
+- requirements.txt
-- lesson plan file or link
+- lesson materials (if needed)
-- deployed Streamlit app link
+- deployed app link

+Repository title example:

+Adaptive-English-Lesson-Project

+---

-### 2. Streamlit App
+## 2. Customized App

-Create a simple customized web app for English teaching or learning.
+Create a simple but meaningful Streamlit application that supports English teaching or learning.

-Your app may support:
+Examples:

-- vocabulary learning
+- vocabulary learning app
-- pronunciation practice
+- pronunciation practice app
-- listening practice
-- reading support
+- listening comprehension support app
+- speaking preparation tool
-- writing feedback
+- writing support app
-- grammar practice
+- grammar discovery app
-- speaking preparation
-- classroom interaction
+- classroom interaction tool
-- learner reflection
+- learner reflection tool

-The app does not need to be technically complex.
-It should be meaningful, usable, and connected to your lesson goal.
+The app should be:

+- useful
+- learner-friendly
+- context-sensitive
+- clearly connected to lesson objectives

+Technical complexity is less important than pedagogical usefulness.

+---

-### 3. Lesson Plan
+## 3. 50-Minute Lesson Plan

-Write a 50-minute lesson plan for your designated focus class.
+Design a complete 50-minute lesson.

 Include:

+- learner profile
-- target learners
+- class setting
 - lesson topic
 - learning objectives
-- language focus
+- target language
-- materials and digital tools
-- lesson procedure
+- teaching procedure
+- student activities
 - teacher role
-- student activities
-- app use
+- app integration
-- assessment or feedback method
+- feedback or assessment
 - expected learning outcome

+The lesson should show how the customized app supports adaptive learning.

+---

-### 4. README.md Description
+## 4. README.md Project Description

-Your README.md should explain:
+Your GitHub README should clearly explain:

-- purpose of the app
+### Teaching Context
+- Who are your learners?
+- What is your classroom environment?
-- target learners
+- What challenges do learners have?

-- teaching context
+### Lesson Purpose
+- What does this lesson teach?
+- Why is this lesson meaningful?

+### App Purpose
+- Why did you build this app?
+- What learning need does it address?

+### App Design
+- How does it work?
-- data or content used
+- What data or content does it use?
-- how the app supports learning
+- How do learners interact with it?

+### Classroom Use
-- how it is used in the lesson
+- How is the app used in the lesson?
-- limitations
-- future improvement ideas
+- What does it improve?

+### Limitations
+- What are current limitations?

+### Future Development
+- What could be improved?

+---

-### 5. Presentation
+## 5. In-Class Presentation
-Give a short in-class presentation about your project.

-Explain:
+Present your project in class.

+Presentation should include:

-- your teaching context
+1. teaching context
-- your lesson goal
-- your app design
-- how students use the app
-- what learning problem the app addresses
+2. learning problem or need
-- what you learned from the design process
+3. lesson overview
+4. app demonstration
+5. classroom use
+6. expected learner benefits
+7. limitations and future improvement

+Presentation time: 8–10 minutes

+---

-### 6. Peer Feedback
+## 6. Peer Feedback

-Review your classmates’ projects and give constructive feedback.
+Review classmates’ projects.

 Focus on:

-- clarity of lesson goal
+- lesson clarity
+- learner-centeredness
 - usefulness of the app
-- connection between app and lesson
-- feasibility in a real classroom
+- classroom feasibility
+- creativity
-- possible improvement
+- improvement suggestions

-### 7. Reflection Essay or Research Squib
-Choose one of the following:
+Constructive comments are expected.

+---

+## 7. Final Writing Task

+Choose one:

-Option A. Reflection Essay
+### Option A — Reflection Essay
+Write a reflection on:

-Write about app-based teaching and learning in your own educational environment.
+App-based English teaching and learning in your own teaching environment.

+Possible themes:

+- classroom practicality
+- learner engagement
+- adaptation challenges
+- digital literacy
+- teacher role
+- future use

+Length: 2–3 pages

-Option B. Research Squib
+### Option B — Research Squib
-Write a short research idea that could be developed from your project in the future.
+Write a short research proposal inspired by your project.

+Include:

+- topic
+- teaching issue
+- research question
+- participants
+- possible data
+- possible contribution

+Length: 2–3 pages